-We leave the capital and head into the countryside to the Great Wall, a 3 hour journey to the north east of the city.
-From Jiankou we trek to the less visited section at Mutian Yu where the Wall is an impressive sight, snaking off across mountains and valleys into the distance.
-As one of the best preserved parts of the Great Wall, the Mutian Yu section used to serve as the northern barrier defending the capital and the imperial tombs.
+Today we take a short drive (40 mins) to Mutian Yu.
+At this lesser-visited section, the Wall is an impressive sight indeed, snaking off across mountains and valleys into the distance.
+As one of the best-preserved parts of the Great Wall, the Mutian Yu section used to serve as the northern barrier defending the capital and the imperial tombs.
 There are 22 watchtowers on this 2,250-metre-long section.
-We transfer back to Jiankou where we stay at a guesthouse/homestay.
-Walk approx. 8km/5-6 hours
+We trek to Jiankou where we enjoy the hospitality of a local guesthouse. *Mr Zhao Homestay or similar*

-All breakfasts, 5 lunches and 5 dinners included.
+All breakfasts, 6 lunches and 6 dinners are included.
 Food is cheap in China and you can avoid the spicier regional food if you wish.
-The food on this trip is fantastically varied with lots of new flavours and 'things' to try.
+The cuisine on this trip is fantastically varied with lots of new flavours and 'things' to try.
 Gastronomically the trip can be divided into two parts: 'tourist hotels' and 'local hotels'.
 In tourist hotels the breakfast is normally a buffet, with a huge spread of Chinese and western food, including coffee, juice, breads, cakes, fruit, eggs, bacon and a wide variety of noodle and stir fried dishes.
 Dinners are normally taken in the hotel or local restaurants, serving rice with assorted vegetables, pork, fish, chicken and duck dishes with flavours roughly approximating those you would find in a Chinese restaurant in the UK.
 In the local hotels, breakfast includes rice porridge, dumplings, eggs, noodles, etc, however, we tend to augment this with fruit and cakes where available.
 Dinners are taken in local restaurants where the food is heavily flavoured with ginger, garlic bamboo shoots and chilli.
 Lunches are taken in local village restaurants and will normally consist of noodle soup or stir fried vegetable noodles.
 Expect an audience most lunches as the locals crowd around to watch the 'big noses' trying to master the use of chopsticks!
 Vegetarians are well catered for but please inform us before departure of any special dietary requests.
 Please note that in China the availability of certain specialized products for restricted diets, e.g. gluten-free or dairy-free, is minimal or non-existent and we strongly recommend you bring these specialized dietary items from home.
 Strict vegetarians may find the diet rather limited to stir fried vegetables and eggs as all the soups are made with meat stock.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.